 In the day or days following the car accident, you will want to call the insurance companies.
 Depending on the state you live in and if it is a fault or no-fault state will determine whose insurance is responsible for your losses.

-If you are struggling with the insurance companies or simply know you cannot handle them alone, a car accident attorney can serve as your representative and negotiate with the adjusters on your behalf.
+If you are struggling with the insurance companies or simply know you cannot handle them alone, a car accident attorney can serve as your representative and deal with the insurance companies on your behalf.

 Further, if no settlement is reached, the attorney can bring the case to trial to seek a verdict or settlement that will compensate you for your suffering.